ChenYangyao/hipp/README.md

 6,6,6,6,6
 ```

-`Remote memory access`: cyclic PUT, i.e., each process PUTs an array of numbers to its 'next' neighbor.
+`Remote memory access (RMA)`: cyclic PUT, i.e., each process PUTs an array of numbers to its 'next' neighbor.
 Synchronization is made by starting the 'fence'.
 No need for seconding call of fence because of RAII.
 It easy to enforce a sequential output by defining a SeqBlock object.